 While the kids took their lessons, my husband and I explored different trails, which were well-groomed and easy to navigate.
 It was a beautiful winter day, and the conditions were ideal for skiing.
 Since we went on a weekday, it wasn’t crowded, and I found it very peaceful being outside with only the sounds of skis and snowboards in the snow.
 My husband and I had a blast getting back into skiing (it’s like riding a bike–you don’t forget), and having a few hours to ourselves was also an excellent way to spend the afternoon together.

-Jack Frost Big Boulder has two mountains with a few slight differences.
-While Jack Frost is bigger with more varied terrain and lifts, Big Boulder offers a smaller experience with a higher and bigger base elevation.
-What is a big difference are the hours—Jack Frost is open 9 AM – 4 PM on weekdays, and Big Boulder opens at 3 PM – 8 PM on weekdays.
+Jack Frost and Big Boulder both have two mountains, but they each have a slightly different vibe.
+Jack Frost is the bigger one with more varied terrain and extra lifts, while Big Boulder has a smaller, cozy feel with a higher base elevation.
+A significant difference is their hours—Jack Frost is open from 9 AM to 4 PM on weekdays, while Big Boulder opens later, from 3 PM to 8 PM.
 Both resorts open at 8:30 AM on the weekend, but Boulder stays open until 8 PM.
 Both have rentals available online, and we stayed up to date on everything by checking the website for snow and weather reports, lift and terrain status, and mountain cams.
 There are lockers available to store your items—we found that we could fit everything for the whole family in one locker, even backup dry clothes if needed.
 The mountain recommends helmets for everyone, not just kids, and they can be rented or purchased at the ski shop.
-Though we brought our food, we did see that there were two full-service restaurants open on-premises.
-For more of a sit-down and après-ski scene, there’s the E-2000 Bar & Grill, The Cafe at Jack Frost, and The Frosty Toboggan.
+Big Boulder recently just opened its new Bubly Tube Park with two 600-foot conveyor carpets to get tubers back up to the top after their ride down the mountain.
+Though we brought our food, we did see that there were dining options open on-premises.
+Jack Frost has The Cafe at Jack Frost, E-2000, Taqueria at Jack Frost, and The Frosty Toboggan.
+Big Boulder has The Cafe at Big Boulder, T-Bar, The Incline Lodge, and The Tubing Concession Stand.
 And I highly recommend downloading the EpicMix app—it allows you to make reservations and provides an interactive trail map, real-time weather, on-mountain GPS, resort, and safety information.

 Jack Frost Ski Resort